You can get an eSIM plan from just 99p/month in the UK. We compare eSIM-compatible SIM-only deals.

 - Start by ordering your new SIM-only deal.
 Make sure it’s an eSIM-ready plan before you order.

-- You can now transfer your plan onto an eSIM.
-You can normally request a replacement eSIM pack online, at a local store or by calling the customer services team.
+- You can now transfer your plan onto eSIM.
+You can normally request a replacement eSIM pack online, at a local store, or by calling the customer services team.
 In some cases, you might need to wait for an eSIM to be dispatched.
 In addition, it can sometimes take up to 24 hours for your plan to be moved onto an eSIM.

 In the future, when the technology improves, it should be possible to sign up for a plan on any network and to receive it on an eSIM straight away.
-This would make it a lot faster and more convenient switching to another network.
+This would make it a lot faster and more convenient when switching to another network.

 More Information